Cookie Warning Notice: Do You Need One On Your Website?

 Cookies or “HTTP cookies” are small fragments of data created by the websites you visit that get saved as text files.

-While they’re fundamental to any website, cookies do raise some privacy concerns.
-That’s the reason why some countries established cookie warning laws, calling for new requirements and safeguards to be put into place to ensure user privacy.
+While they’re fundamental to any website, cookies do raise some privacy concerns, and as a result, some countries established cookie warning laws requiring safeguards to be put into place to ensure user privacy.

 Table of Contents